-A consideration of manufacturing costs has consistently been the dominant factor that companies take into account when deciding whether or not initiate and operate a manufacturing facility in Mexico.
+A consideration of manufacturing costs has consistently been the dominant factor that companies take into account when deciding whether or not to initiate and operate a manufacturing facility in Mexico.
 This has been a fact over the course of the twenty plus years during which The Offshore Group has been leading provider of manufacturing support, or what are known as “shelter services” in Mexico.

 Knowing this, The Offshore Group has formulated a cost model that satisfies 3 fundamental requirements.
 First of all, it fulfills the imperative of including every cost that will or can be incurred while manufacturing in Mexico.
 Second, the model complies with the need to be based upon highly reliable figures, and last, The Offshore Group’s Mexico manufacturing cost model must be a reliable analytical tool through which “what-if” scenarios can be conducted as the process of deciding whether or not to commence operations in Mexico moves along.

 The Offshore Group’s cost model fulfills these requirements not only for companies that are new to manufacturing in Mexico but also for those who have well established production facilities in Mexico, and are looking to expand their presence using The Offshore Group shelter plan business model that has evolved to become low-cost Manufacturing Environments in Mexico where foreign companies can leverage our economies of scale to reduce their costs and achieve operational predictability.
 Manufacturing Environments can be seen as a competitive alternative to other means of establishing a manufacturing plant south of the border.